-Pop this question to a few others and I am sure you will find many more in the same boat!
+Pop this question to a few others and I am sure you will find many others in the same boat!

 With all the hype that surrounds bringing in new customers, here is a statistic to shatter that thought into oblivion.

-Increasing sales targets with a short preparation time is more likely to rake in bad profits, while investing time and money in customer experience will rake in good profits.
+Increasing sales targets with a short preparation time are more likely to rake in bad profits while investing time and money in customer experience will rake in good profits.

 Aren’t profits always good?